smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 * Create geometry CSV file for geography;
 * Create tiles 10 at a time for each zoomlevel and geography:
   * Tile IDs are in the form ```<geolevel_id>_<zoomlevel>_<x>_<y>```;
-  * Tiles arr process by geolevel and  zoomlevel in blocks of 10 in x/y order.
+  * Tiles are processed by geolevel and  zoomlevel in blocks of 10 in x/y order.
 SQL Server code to create the tile blocks table:
     ```SQL
 	IF OBJECT_ID('tile_blocks_usa_2014', 'U') IS NOT NULL DROP TABLE tile_blocks_usa_2014;
 	WITH a AS (